May you truly live every day of your life.

-The key, Angel and I have discovered, is keeping the right thoughts and intentions at the top of our minds on a daily basis.
-Over the past decade we’ve written various “notes to self” like the ones I’ve listed below (all of which are now excerpts from our NYT bestselling book), and then we’ve placed them where we can easily see and reference them (for example, several of our original notes are presently taped up over our desks in our home office).
+The biggest key, Angel and I have discovered, is consistently keeping the right thoughts and intentions at the top of our minds.
+Over the past 15 years we’ve written various reminders like the ones I’ve listed below, and then we’ve placed them where we can easily see and reference them (for example, a couple of these reminders are printed out and taped up on the wall in our home office right now).
 These “notes to self” help us stay on track, by empowering us to make the best and most effective use of our time.

-We’ve passed these notes on to our course students, coaching clients, and live seminar attendees over the years, and many of them have thanked us for doing so.
-We hope YOU find value in them today, too:
+We’ve passed these same reminders on to our course students, coaching clients, and live seminar attendees in the past too, and many of them have taken the time to personally thank us for doing so.
+I hope YOU find value in them today, too:

-1. Opportunity is only ever found in the present.
+1. Opportunity is only ever seized in the present.

-2. Your entire life can be customized from day to day.
+2. Your life can be customized from day to day.

 There are hundreds of people in every town on Earth who live their entire lives on the default settings, never realizing they can customize everything.
 Don’t be one of them.
 Don’t settle for the default settings in life.

 Find your loves, your talents, your passions, and embrace them.
 Don’t hide behind other people’s decisions.
 Don’t let others tell you what you want, or what you are capable of.
-Explore the unknown!
+Explore the unknowns!
 Test the limits!
 Design YOUR journey every step of the way.
-The life you create from doing something that moves and excites you is far better than the life you get from sitting around wishing you were doing it.

-3. The willingness to do hard things makes life worth living.
+3. The willingness to do hard things makes every day left worth living.

-4. Daily kindness is a beautiful legacy to leave behind.
+4. Daily kindness is a beautiful legacy to create and leave behind.

 Some people will be kind to you.
 Some won’t.
-Be kind anyway.
+Be kind either way.

 Through kindness you have the ability to make a profound difference in every life you touch, including your own.
 When you guide somebody who is lost and confused, when you hold somebody who is sad and grieving, when you hug somebody who has lost all their hope, you too will feel yourself healing and growing stronger.

-So just keep reminding yourself that you will end up terribly disappointed if you expect people will always do for you as you do for them.
-Not everyone has the same heart, strength and inner resolve as you.
-No matter what has happened, or what happens today, let kindness be your superpower.
-Being extra kind to people is a peaceful way to live in each moment, and a beautiful legacy to leave behind in the long run.
+I know it’s not always easy, but just keep reminding yourself that you will end up disappointed if you expect people will always do for you as you do for them.
+Not everyone has the same to give, or the same inner strength and resolve as you.
+So no matter what has happened, or what happens today, be kind to people.
+Smile.
+Compliment them.
+Magnify their strengths, not their weaknesses.
+It’s truly a more peaceful way to live day by day, and a beautiful legacy to leave behind in the long run.

 Nothing lasts.
 Everything changes.
-Day to day is a winding journey.
+Day to day is a winding road.